agkozak/zsh-z/tests/TESTS.md

   fails cleanly, calling shell intact.
 - `test_directory_ZSHZ_DATA_returns_does_not_exit` — `ZSHZ_DATA`
   pointing at a real directory fails cleanly, calling shell intact.
+- `test_missing_toplevel_ZSHZ_DATA_returns_does_not_exit` — the
+  datafile path is canonicalized on every call, including the backgrounded precmd add, and `${x:A}` on a path whose top-level component is missing segfaults Zsh 4.3.11 — so such a `ZSHZ_DATA` used to kill a shell there at every prompt.
+Only survival is
+  asserted: the file cannot be created either way, so the call still fails loudly, like the other bad-datafile cases.

+The remaining tests cover the other half of issue #103: the pre-prompt add must not repeat a datafile complaint at every prompt, without that silence costing the user a diagnostic they asked for.
+Because the add is a disowned `&!` fork that `wait` cannot see — and a misconfigured datafile leaves no file to poll — these give the forks `_ZSHZ_FORK_SETTLE` (0.5 s) to produce output they should not produce.
+Generous rather than tight: a false PASS from sampling too early costs more than half a second, and forks are slow on Cygwin/MSYS2.

+- `test_precmd_add_is_silent_when_ZSHZ_DATA_is_a_directory` — five
+  prompts' worth of `_zshz_precmd` against a directory `ZSHZ_DATA` must produce nothing at all, and the shell must survive.
+- `test_precmd_add_is_silent_when_ZSHZ_DATA_is_a_bare_filename` —
+  the same for a `ZSHZ_DATA` with no directory component.
+- `test_manual_add_still_reports_a_bad_ZSHZ_DATA` — the counterpart:
+  only the hook's add is quiet.
+A hand-typed `z --add` is a direct request and must still explain why it failed.
+- `test_precmd_quiet_marker_does_not_leak_into_the_shell` —
+  `_zshz_quiet_add` is a `local` in `_zshz_precmd` reached by dynamic scope.
+Were it ever to become a global, the first prompt would silence every later `zshz` call in that shell, including the interactive ones this file exists to protect.
+Runs the hook against a *good* datafile, then asserts the marker reads back unset and a subsequent bad-datafile call still reports.

 ### `test_datafile.zsh` — datafile robustness